marwahaha/arp/README.md

     [literal!
 ELEMENT1] => ELEMENT1

 This is the "literal!" macro.
 It returns its first parameter unevaluated.
-It is useful to use symbols or lists as values and themselves.
+It is useful to use symbols or lists as values themselves.
-It is so useful that it can be abreviated as just !.
+It is so useful that it can be abreviated as just `!`.

 let!, let-mut!
 --------------